Bernard of Clairvaux: Wendish Crusade (1147)

-Final years (1149–53)
+Final years (1149–1153)

 The death of his contemporaries served as a warning to Bernard of his own approaching end.
-The first to die was Suger in 1152, of whom Bernard wrote to Eugene III, "If there is any precious vase adorning the palace of the King of Kings it is the soul of the venerable Suger".
+The first to die was Suger in 1152, of whom Bernard wrote to Eugene III, "If there is any precious vase adorning the palace of the King of Kings it is the soul of the venerable Suger."
 Conrad III and his son Henry died the same year.
 Bernard died at age sixty-three on 20 August 1153, after forty years of monastic life.
-He was buried at Clairvaux Abbey, and after its dissolution in 1792 by the French revolutionary government his remains were transferred to Troyes Cathedral.
+He was buried at Clairvaux Abbey.
+After its destruction in 1792 by the French Revolutionary government his remains were transferred to Troyes Cathedral.

-Theology

-Bernard was named a Doctor of the Church in 1830.
-At the 800th anniversary of his death, Pope Pius XII issued an encyclical about him, titled Doctor Mellifluus, in which he labeled him "The Last of the Fathers."
-The central elements of Bernard's Mariology are how he explained the virginity of Mary, the "Star of the Sea", and her role as Mediatrix.

-The first abbot of Clairvaux developed a rich theology of sacred space and music, writing extensively on both.

-John Calvin and Martin Luther quoted Bernard several times in support of the doctrine of Sola Fide.
-Calvin also quotes him in setting forth his doctrine of a forensic alien righteousness, or as it is commonly called imputed righteousness.

-Spirituality

-Bernard was instrumental in re-emphasizing the importance of lectio divina and contemplation for monks.
-Bernard had observed that when lectio divina was neglected, monasticism suffered.
-Bernard "noted centuries ago: the people who are their own spiritual directors have fools for disciples."

 Legacy

-Bernard's theology and Mariology continue to be of major importance, particularly within the Cistercian and Trappist Orders.
 Bernard helped found 163 monasteries in different parts of Europe.
-His influence led Alexander III to launch reforms that led to the establishment of canon law.
-He was canonized by Alexander III 18 January 1174.
-He is labeled the "Mellifluous Doctor" for his eloquence.
 Cistercians honour him as one of the greatest early Cistercians.

-His feast day (observed in several denominations) is 20 August.
+His feast day is 20 August.

 Bernard is Dante Alighieri's last guide, in Divine Comedy, as he travels through the Empyrean.

-Dante's choice appears to be based on Bernard's contemplative mysticism, his devotion to Mary, and his reputation for eloquence.
+John Calvin and Martin Luther quoted Bernard several times in support of the doctrine of Sola Fide.
+Calvin also quotes him in setting forth his doctrine of forensic alien righteousness, or as it is commonly called imputed righteousness.
+Bernard introduced a major shift, a "fundamental reorientation" into medieval theology.

-The Couvent et Basilique Saint-Bernard, a collection of buildings dating from the 12th, 17th and 19th centuries, is dedicated to Bernard and stands in his birthplace of Fontaine-lès-Dijon.
+The Couvent et Basilique Saint-Bernard, a collection of buildings dating from the 12th, 17th, and 19th centuries, is dedicated to Bernard and stands in his birthplace of Fontaine-lès-Dijon.
+Countless churches and chapels have St. Bernard as their patron saint.

-Hymns

-Bernard of Clairvaux is the attributed author of poems often translated in English hymnals as: